Katia Bellillo

-Katia Bellillo (born 17 February 1951, Foligno) is an Italian politician and former minister.
+Katia Bellillo (born 17 February 1951) is an Italian politician and former minister.
 She served in governments under Massimo D'Alema and Giuliano Amato between 1998 and 2001.
 Originally a member of the Italian Communist Party (PCI), she joined the Party of Italian Communists (PDCI) in 1998 and became Minister for Regional Affairs.
 She later became Minister for Equal Opportunities in 2000, in which role she successfully championed a range of issues including LGBT rights and women's boxing.
 During the following year, she was physically and verbally attacked by Alessandra Mussolini during a live TV broadcast.
 After leaving government, in 2008, she was one of the founders of the Unite the Left movement and, after a long political hiatus, unsuccessfully ran for mayor of Perugia in 2019.

 Early career

 Katia Bellillo was born in Foligno in Umbria on 17 February 1951.
 After graduating in education and social work, specializing in family mediation, from the University of Perugia, she was elected a regional councillor for Umbria from 1976.
 She served two terms as a member of the Italian Communist Party (PCI), and was raised to be vice president of the Regional Council.
 She later became a city councilor in Perugia where she was part of the Board of Directors of the local public transport company and a member of the Management Committee of the local health authority.
 She became vice president of the Provincial Council of Perugia and councilor with responsibility for wildlife planning, social services, education, culture, sports and leisure, equal opportunities.
 When the PCI dissolved in 1991, she joined the more radical Communist Refoundation Party (PRC).